confidential-containers/trustee/bin/tools/as-ctl/README.md

 ## Usage

-Here are the steps of building and running of this `attestation-service-ctl`:
+Here are the steps of building and running of this `as-ctl`:

 ### Build

-Build the attestation-service-ctl and Attestation Server.
+Build the as-ctl and Attestation Server.
 ```shell
 $ git clone https://github.com/confidential-containers/attestation-service
 $ cd attestation-service